 Preventive medications used for migraine Treatment Migraine is an episodic primary headache disorder.
 Symptoms typically last 4 to 72 hours and may be severe.
 Pain is often unilateral, throbbing, worse with exertion, and accompanied by symptoms... read more may relieve headache.
 Nonsteroidal anti-inflammatory drugs (NSAIDs) can be used as needed.

 Patients with obesity are encouraged to lose weight, which may help reduce intracranial pressure.

 Serial lumbar punctures are controversial but are sometimes used, particularly if, while waiting for definitive treatment, vision is threatened.
 Definitive treatment includes optic nerve sheath fenestration, shunting, and venous sinus stenting.

 Any potential causes (disorders, drugs, or medications) are corrected or eliminated if possible.

 Frequent ophthalmologic assessment (including quantitative visual fields) is required to monitor response to treatment; testing visual acuity is not sensitive enough to warn of impending vision loss.

-Advise weight loss and treat with acetazolamide.
+Advise weight loss if needed, and treat with acetazolamide or topiramate.